Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are Philadelphia and the New York/New Jersey metro area.
+Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are Philadelphia and Northern New Jersey; access via private network extensions.

-Disaster RiskHigh (84.00) – as of September 2025Primary risks are atmospheric and winter-related; seismic risk is minimal.
+Disaster RiskHigh (84.00) – as of September 2025Main risks are weather-related; requires resilient facility design and operational planning.

-Tax IncentivesYesState-level sales and use tax exemptions on qualifying data center equipment.
+Tax IncentivesYesPennsylvania offers a sales and use tax exemption for data center equipment.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Lehigh Valley, as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated private network extensions to nearby hubs in Philadelphia or the Northern New Jersey/New York City area.
+There are no direct public cloud on-ramps within Lehigh Valley, as of September 2025.
+Access to hyperscale cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure is achieved through private network connections to primary interconnection hubs in Philadelphia and Northern New Jersey.

 Power Analysis